michaelhush/M-LOOP/README.rst

 Or you can build it by entering the docs folder and running::

-    build html
+    make html

-The docs can then be found in docs/build/html
+The docs can then be found in docs/_build/html

 If you use M-LOOP please cite its first application: